He who wishes to be a surgeon must first go to war.

 MEDEVAC helicopter loading (top left), air drop of supplies (top right), the operating room tent (bottom left), and medical personnel of the 67th Forward Surgical Team (Airborne); FOB Todd/Bala Murghab, Afghanistan.

 Over the course of the following pages this chapter will endeavor to convey the current state of combat casualty care.
 The structure of prehospital interventions, en route care, facilities, and data management will be addressed.
-Special attention is devoted to recent discoveries and ...
+Special attention is devoted to recent discoveries ...